 Hot rollers are gentler than curling irons and give the style more

 lift.
 Curling iron temperatures can get as high as 230 degrees Fahrenheit.

 are able to cure.
 Wigs do not grow, so any damaged ends must be

 cut.
-You will want your wig to last until your hair
+You will want your wig to last until your hair re-growth is

-and picks work best when styling a wig.
+brushes and picks work best when styling a wig.
 A bristle brush

 or vent brush will pull the hair too much and create more hair loss

 for wigs is strongly recommended.
-Normal hair
+Normal hair spray often contains

-difficult to brush out.
+to brush out.